-- is carrying on a business - has an aggregated turnover of less than \$10 million.
+• is carrying on a business

+• has an aggregated turnover of less than \$10 million.

-Aggregated turnover is your annual turnover plus the annual turnovers of any businesses you are connected with or have influence over.
+Aggregated turnover is your annual turnover plus the annual turnovers of any businesses you are connected with or an affiliate of.
 The aggregation rules determine when you need to include the annual turnover of another business when calculating your aggregated turnover.